 This section describes the proposed land use plan and provides a framework to implement the City's vision for the Redevelopment Area.
 The subsequent zoning regulations lay the foundation and provide guidelines for any development that occurs in the Redevelopment Area.
-The entire Redevelopment Area is located in the Transit Oriented Development Downtown (TODD) zone.
+The entire Redevelopment Area is located

-The Plan is aligned with TODD principles and proposes mixed

-use, high density, and sustainable development.
+The Plan is aligned with TODD principles and proposes mixed use, high density, and sustainable development.
 The Plan aims at fostering a vibrant, walkable, livable community around an easily accessible transit system, emphasizing residential and commercial uses.
 It also promotes arts, culture and entertainment uses to be incorporated within new development and adaptively reused buildings.